lucasherediadv/scr/README.md

-## Scripts
+Utilities that I have written to improve the management of my operating system.

-Collection of utilities that I have written to improve the management of my operating system.
-These scripts are primarly intended to be run in a bash terminal.
+Primarly intended to be run in a bash terminal.